philanderson888/flutter/notes/libraries.md

 then run

-`pub.get` command to install the packages.  this places them in the `pubspec.yaml` file and the dependency relationships are locked in the `pubspec.lock` file
+`pub.get` or `flutter packages get` command to install the packages.  this places them in the `pubspec.yaml` file and the dependency relationships are locked in the `pubspec.lock` file

+we can also add the file directly to our `pubspec.yaml` file and run the same command `pub get` or `flutter packages get` to install them and make them available in our app.

 ## built-in libraries